 Taylor Ferris - Pot Queen

 Taylor Ferris is the backbone of our original and beautiful flower pots.
 She in not only an artist with flowers but with ink and paper as well.
 She left the Volunteer State many moon ago to earn a Bachelor’s in Fine Arts from Montana State University.
 Taylor’s smile, work diversity, and experience make her an essential Gardenwerks employee.

 Tom Rediske - Bee Keeper

 If you see a nine-fingered man with the the bow-legged gate of an eastern Montanan that reminds you of a character out of a Longmire novel or even a Dan Cushman pulp story, that’s our resident bee keeper, Tom.
-A retired state worker with a handful of degrees, he is a jack of all trades and master of none…except for electricity and computer programing.
+He is a retired state worker, an electrician, a rockhound, and a computer programmer with a handful of degrees.
 Beeware the man in the pith helmet.